droxey/shoutouts.eth/README.md

 Located in `app/js/index.js`.

+### Add Webpack

+1. Copy and paste the `script` key found in `package.json`.
+1. Copy `webpack.config.js` from this repo and customize it based on your needs.

 ### Build + Run Frontend

-In the app directory, we build and run our frontend.
+In the `app` directory, we build and run our frontend.

 Smart contract changes must be manually recompiled and migrated.